openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-kds-ext.md

 A base64 encoded JSON object containing the following key/value pairs:

- - `source` - The identity of the requestor.
+ - `source` - The identity of the requester.
  - `destination` - The target for which the ticket is valid.
  - `expiration` - Timestamp of when the ticket expires.